David-Lanzz/David-Lanzz/README.md

 - <a href='https://github.com/David-Lanzz/My-Portfolio' ><img src = './images/port.jpg' style="width:20rem;height: 15rem;" alt='portfolio'></a>

-> This is a project i used in practice of my html and css skills.
+> This is a project I used in the practice of my html and css skills.
 It is a portfolio project.
 Stack: HTML and CSS

 - <a href='https://github.com/David-Lanzz/My-ToDo-List' ><img src = './images/todo.jpg' style="width:20rem;height: 15rem;" alt='todo list'></a>

-> This project is containing a ToDo list which i used to sharpen my skills in JavaScript and also to learn how to use webpacks efficiently.
-Stack: HTML,CSS,JavaScript,Webpack.
+> This project is containing a ToDo list which I used to sharpen my skills in JavaScript and also to learn how to use web packs efficiently.
+Stack: HTML, CSS, JavaScript, Webpack.

 ## Stats